 While oviparous shark eggs with mermaid’s purses are not edible, the unfertilized eggs found in sharks killed for other reasons are considered a treat to some.

-Some of these eggs can be large at about the size of a chicken’s egg.
+Some of these eggs can be large, about the size of a chicken’s egg.
 They are often pan-fried.
 Shark meat, which is a byproduct of the fishing industry, is also eaten around the world in a variety of preparations.

 Monkeys in some areas are known to eat the contents of a shark’s egg casing if they’re near the water and the tide at its lowest point.
 They crack open the casing with their sharp front teeth and pull out the shark and yolk sac inside.